-The two types of input required for the Monte Carlo Mineral Resource Simulator are the experts' estimates of the potential for new discoveries and the digital deposit models describing the grade and tonnage distribution of each deposit type for which the simulator will be used.
-The digital deposit model contains a list of realistic deposit grades and tonnages for the model types that might be found in the area being assessed.
-The USGS has constructed many of these models using deposits from around the world.
+The two types of input required for the Mineral Monte Carlo Resource Simulator are the experts' estimates of the potential for new discoveries and the digital deposit models describing the grade and tonnage distribution of each deposit type for which the simulator will be used.
+The digital deposit model contains a list of realistic deposit grades and tonnages for the model types that might be found in the area being The USGS has constructed assessed. many of these models using deposits from around the world.
 In some cases the parameters of these models were modified to better describe probable grade and tonnage distributions for deposits likely to be found in British Columbia.
+In most cases this was accomplished by removing very large deposits from the model.
 New models were required where an adequate model did not exist.
-In some cases existing USGS models were combined or subdivided to better accommodate the British Columbia situation (Grunsky, 1995).
+In some cases existing models were combined USGS or subdivided to better accommodate the British Columbia situation (Grunsky, 1995).